In which career can you have the biggest positive impact on the world?

 There are two broad pathways:

-- Traders – who develop and oversee the strategies.
+Traders: develop and oversee the strategies

-In addition, note that quant trading positions are very different from “quant” jobs at other financial companies, such as investment banks or non-quantitative investment firms.
+In addition, note that quantitative trading positions are very different from “quant” jobs at other financial companies, such as investment banks or non-quantitative investment firms.
 Usually “quants” are “middle office” staff who provide analysis to the “front office” staff who oversee the key decisions.
 This makes them more stable but significantly lower paid, and sometimes less prestigious.
 Such firms also typically have a less geek-friendly culture.

 Could this be a good fit for you?